MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

    limitations under the License.  -->
 # Performance features reference

-This page is a comprehensive reference of Microsoft Edge DevTools features related to analyzing performance.
+This page is a comprehensive reference of DevTools features that are related to analyzing performance.

-See [Get Started With Analyzing Runtime Performance](./index.md) for a guided tutorial on how to analyze the performance of a page using DevTools.
+For a step-by-step tutorial on how to analyze the performance of a page using the **Performance** tool, see [Get started analyzing runtime performance](./index.md).

 <!-- ====================================================================== -->